sassoftware/python-swat/doc/source/indexing.rst

 There are a few properties that allow indexing a :class:`CASTable` object in various ways.
-These properties work just like they :class:`pandas.DataFrame` counterparts (with the limitations desribed above).
+These properties work just like they :class:`pandas.DataFrame` counterparts (with the limitations described above).

 ======================  ====================================================
 Property / Method       Description